 Scale Definition AM1 Very high quality.
 Asset manager meets or exceeds the overall investment management industry best practices and highest benchmarks.
-AM2++ TY 1 19 A AM2 + High quality.
-Asset manager meets high investment management industry standards and benchmarks with a AM2 strengths in several of the rating factors.
+AM2++ High quality.
+Asset manager meets high investment management industry standards and AM2 + AM2 benchmarks with noted strengths in several of the rating factors.
 AM3++ AM3 + Good quality.
-Asset manager meets investment management industry standards and benchmarks.
-AM3 AM4++ A James A complete A continuous de la co AM4+ Adequate quality.
-Asset manager demonstrates an adequate organization that meets key investment management AM4 industry standards and benchmarks.
+Asset manager meets investment management industry standards and AM3 benchmarks.
+AM4++ A descripte graphity.
+Asset manager demonstrates on adequate enconingtion that make ha AM4 + Adequate quality.
+Asset manager demonstrates an adequate organization that meets key AM4 investment management industry standards and benchmarks.
 AM5 Weak.
 Asset manager does not meet the minimum investment management industry standards and benchmarks.

-Outlook (Stable, Positive,

-Negative, Developing) Indicates

-the potential and direction of a

-rating over the intermediate term in

-response to trends in economic

-and/or fundamental

-business/financial conditions.
-It is

-not necessarily a precursor to a

-rating change.
-'Stable' outlook

-means a rating is not likely to

-change.
-'Positive' means it may be

-raised.
-'Negative' means it may be

-lowered.
-Where the trends have

-conflicting elements, the outlook

-may be described as 'Developing'.
+Outlook (Stable, Positive, Rating Watch Alerts to Suspension It is not Withdrawn A rating is Harmonization Negative, Developing) Indicates the possibility of a rating possible to update an withdrawn on a) A change in the potential and direction of a change subsequent to, or, opinion due to lack of termination of rating rating due to rating over the intermediate term in anticipation of some requisite information. mandate, b) the debt revision in in response to trends in material identifiable event Opinion should be instrument is applicable economic and/or fundamental with indeterminable rating resumed in foreseeable redeemed, c) the rating methodology or business/financial conditions.
+It implications.
+But it does future.
+However, if this remains suspended for underlying is not necessarily a precursor to a not mean that a rating does not happen six months, d) the scale. rating change.
+'Stable' outlook change is inevitable.
+A within six (6) months, entity/issuer defaults., means a rating is not likely to watch should be resolved the rating should be or/and e) PACRA finds change.
+'Positive' means it may within foreseeable future, considered withdrawn. it impractical to be raised.
+'Negative' means it but may continue if surveill the opinion may be lowered.
+Where the underlying circumstances due to lack of requisite trends have conflicting elements, are not settled.
+Rating information. the outlook may be described as watch may accompany 'Developing'. rating outlook of the